+1 Methamphetamine is the target analyte for amphetamine/methamphetamine testing.

+2 To be reported positive for methamphetamine, a specimen must also contain amphetamine at a concentration equal to or greater than 100 ng/mL.

+3 Delta-9-tetrahydrocannabinol-9-carboxylic acid (THCA).

 4. Laboratory: Drug testing will be performed by a laboratory certified by the Substance Abuse & Mental Health Services Administration (SAMHSA) of the US Department of Health and Human Services (DHHS).
 The current laboratory is:

 Legacy Laboratory Services